sql-machine-learning/elasticdl/elasticdl/doc/model-evaluation-design.md

 * There's only one evaluation worker without multiprocessing.
 * Master pod is responsible for creating the evaluation worker.
-* Evaluation worker is created by master pod after training/task queue is finished.
+* Evaluation worker is created by master pod together with the workers for training.
+* Evaluation starts after a specified warm-up period and on a given time interval.
+For example, we need to expose the following parameters to users:
+    * `start_delay_secs`: Start evaluating after waiting for this many seconds.
+    * `throttle_secs`: Do not re-evaluate unless the last evaluation was started at least this many seconds ago.
 * The evaluation worker fetches the latest model from master pod.
 * Model can be evaluated by a specified number of steps or batches of evaluation samples.
 If `None`, evaluation will continue until reaching the end of input.
 * Model evaluation metrics can be defined by users together with the model definition.
 * The computed model evaluation metrics can be report back to master through RPC call.